Round 1 vs. Round 2 vs. Round 3 MBA Applications

 2. Have they already admitted enough candidates with profiles that are similar to yours?
 If so, they may need to admit other profiles in order to balance the class.

 When you apply in Round 1, they haven’t admitted anyone yet, so there’s zero risk of being rejected because they’ve already admitted other applicants from your cohort.
-Furthermore, 100% of the year’s scholarship budget is still available, which means that the chances of winning a scholarship are also higher.
+Furthermore, 100% of the year’s scholarship budget is still available, which means that the chances of winning an MBA scholarship are also higher.

 If you are well-prepared to submit in Round 1, you should always do so.
 Besides the reasons discussed here, business schools also have more flexibility to admit students with lower GMAT scores (because there’s still an opportunity in later rounds to admit students with higher GMAT scores to balance things out).